utelle/apsw-sqlite3mc/README.rst

   >>> con.pragma("key", "my secret passphrase")
   ok

+**Note**: The `ok` means the pragma was understood.
+It does not mean the key is correct or has been applied to an empty database.
+See the next section on best practice to check and apply the key.

 Alternately you can use `URI parameters
 <https://utelle.github.io/SQLite3MultipleCiphers/docs/configuration/config_uri/>`__.
 You need to correctly encode the filename and parameters, and tell